-PHL owns and operates the Regional Council Centre at 142-146 Wakefield Street, Wellington.
-The building has been leased out on commercial terms to the Regional Council and third parties.
+It owns and operates the Regional Council Centre at 142-146 Wakefield Street, Wellington.
+The building has been leased out on commercial terms to Greater Wellington and third parties.

-The management of the building is undertaken by the Regional Council's property consultants, Jigsaw Property Consultancy Ltd.
+The management of the building is undertaken by Greater Wellington's property consultants, Jigsaw Property Ltd.

-The building consists of 6,545 square metres over 9 floors with 88 % being leased to the Regional Council and with the balance currently not earning income due to the inability to lease out the space for commercial gain.
+The building consists of 6,545 square metres over 9 floors with 88 % being leased to Greater Wellington and with the balance currently not earning income due to the inability to lease out the space for commercial gain.

-The prime tenant, Greater Wellington Regional Council, has decided to vacate the building due to its earthquake prone status and this SOI assumes the building will be placed on the market and sold by 30 June 2015.
+The prime tenant, Greater Wellington Regional Council, has decided to vacate the building due to its earthquake prone status and this SOI assumes the building will be placed on the market and sold by 30 June 2014.
 However a final decision on what will be done with the vacated building has yet to be made.